Skip to Content

 white-persian-cat on side lying on ground

+Elderly kitties can require a lot of special attention, like extra grooming and cat food for old cats.
 Older cats may suffer a hormonal imbalance that results in nails that are too thick or too brittle.
-They may also suffer from cancerous growths and tumors.
+They can suffer from a variety of age-associated conditions, such as cognitive decline and tumors.

+As your cat ages, you might find yourself asking, “why does my cat bite her nails?”.
 In all cases, seek the advice of a vet.
-Most issues can be remedied, especially if detected early.
+Many issues can be managed, especially if detected early.

 grey cat eating woman's fingers

-Stress or anxiety are the likely sources of many behavioral issues.
+Why is my cat biting his nails?
+Stress or anxiety can also be the sources of many behavioral issues.
 Sometimes abject boredom or even loneliness is to blame.
+Contrary to popular belief, mental conditions are not solely human experiences.
+Cats can develop depression and other mental illnesses.

-Aside from over-grooming, you might also see symptoms like hair loss (or more accurately, hair-pulling) and pica – a compulsive eating disorder.
+Aside from over-grooming, you might also see symptoms like hair loss (or, more accurately, hair-pulling) and a compulsive eating disorder, pica.
 Sufferers of pica (human and feline) compulsively eat non-foods like material, paper, cardboard, etc.

 grey and white kitten having claws cut